 Two nature trails wind their way through the grounds past several natural springs – one of which was discovered during construction.
 Passing through a butterfly garden planted with local flora and fauna, the scenic trails lead to a lake-facing amphitheater fit to accommodate up to 250 people.
 Nestled into the land’s natural topography, the Hawk’s Landing Amphitheater features two wood-burning fire pits fittingly named “Make New Friends Firepit” and the “Brownie Smile Firepit”.

 Three post oak treehouses are featured on the property giving the girls a place to camp without running water or electricity.

-Camp Trivera’s main lodge includes an extensive covered outdoor patio offering expansive views of the campgrounds and Oklahoma City.
+A covered outdoor patio offers expansive views of the campgrounds.
 A two-story stone wall is the focal point of the patio with one side boasting both a gas- and wood-burning fireplace while the other side features a boulder wall the Girl Scouts can climb without a harness.